 And yet, the county government has been against solar "farms", even when farmers want to contract their own land for this income source that neither pollutes nor consumes the county’s natural resources.
 I recently learned that my beautiful, beautiful state is currently ranked dead last by U.S News and World Report, in overall quality of the environment.
 That was an eye opener.

-My parents came from southern Indiana.
+If you'd like to know more about me and my background: My parents came from southern Indiana.
 Mom's parents farmed and ran a small grocery in Reddington.
 Dad grew up in Franklin, where his father was President of Franklin College, during the years of the Depression and WWII.
 Dad and two of his brothers served during the war.
 Mom and Dad met at Franklin College, after he returned home from fighting Fascism.

 My career after that included teaching, research, and therapy services.
 In Cleveland I worked with Veterans of all ages who were living with serious difficulties, both physical and mental.
 They’d served in wars from Korea, Viet Nam, Kuwait, Bosnia, Afghanistan and Iraq.
 I was proud to work for the VA, and proud to be a union member of the American Federation of Government Employees.
 Since moving back to Indiana, I’ve continued in part-time psychology practice.

-I’ve always been a news junkie, and my fascination with history and politics is another legacy from my parents.
+I’ve always been a news junkie, and my fascination with history and politics is a legacy from my parents.
 I grew up Republican, in the tradition of Eisenhower, and Lugar.
 I’ve been a Democrat since my early adult years, but in county government, we deal with LOCAL issues that should not be politicized.